 - Pour some coconut oil into your hands and apply directly to your roots.
 Be sure to cover your entire scalp.

 - Massage the coconut oil into your scalp for at least three minutes.
 Nothing rough – a nice gentle massage.

 - Put your oiled hair in a shower cap and let it set.
 Ideally, you will leave this on overnight but at the very least, keep it on for 30 minutes.

 - After your desired length of treatment, wash the oil out with a gentle, ‘non-shampoo’ like the ones from Morrocco Method.

 - Repeat at least once per week.
 Twice is ideal.

-Don’t just take my word for it!
-A lot of people battling baldness report that coconut oil appears to be counteracting hair loss and promoting hair growth.
+Anecdotally you can find a LOT of people talking about how they used coconut oil for thinning hair (not genetic hair loss).
+Many people battling hair loss report that coconut oil appears to be counteracting hair loss and promoting hair growth.
 After regular use for about 2-3 months, these people have noticed that they are no longer losing their hair.
 Receding hairlines are filling in.
-Here is a fun article with a first-hand account of how successful coconut oil was for one Fijian man.

 Wondering what coconut oil I use and love?
-Check out my Products I Love page!
+Check out my coconut oil recommendations here.

 Sources for this article include: